gnzng/nnstocks/readme.md

-# NNStocks
+# nnstocks

-NNStocks is a Python project for analyzing stock market trends using neural network compression.
-It showcases how a neural network can be used to store data efficiently but with less resolution.
+nnstock is a small prototyped project for storing stock market trends using neural network compression.
+It showcases how a neural network can be used to store data efficiently, but with less resolution.

 ## Example

-10 years of daily price data for different stocks from the S&P500:
+10 years (2010-2020) of daily price data for different stocks from the S&P500:

 ### Comparison and Storage